 A complete denture can be either “conventional” or “immediate.”
 A conventional type is made after the teeth have been removed and the gum tissue has healed (usually takes 4 to 6 weeks).
 During this time, the patient will go without teeth.
 Immediate dentures are made in advance and immediately placed after the teeth are removed, thus preventing the patient from having to be without teeth during the healing process.
 Once the tissues shrink and heal, adjustments will have to be made.

-Dentures are very durable appliances and will last many years but may have to be remade, repaired, or readjusted due to normal wear.
+Dentures are durable appliances and can last many years but may have to be remade, repaired, or readjusted due to normal wear.

 Reasons for dentures: